Over the past five years, the Korean restaurant industry has performed very well within the broader picture of the food service sector.

 The transparent module of each Streat vehicle simplifies communication in all directions.
 The autonomous platform allows you to easily move to different places to sell the most diverse dishes and products.

 Streat is equipped with various kitchen modules that allow the system to design any style.
 An intelligent and safe platform to adapt to any cooking style.

 The Streat stand-alone food delivery platform features a unique U-shaped kitchen.
 The module creates a sliding design, which allows a discreet freedom of movement for a small brigade of two cooks.

-For large orders (I think of offices, or even outdoor places with many users) you can order a series of meals and see, in fact, the entire restaurant that cooks the dishes while it is already moving to deliver them.
+For large orders (I think offices, or even outdoor places with many users) you can order a series of meals and see, in fact, the entire restaurant cooking the dishes while it is already moving to deliver them.